 1. It’s not them, it’s you

-The word we’re looking for is ‘projection’.
-What goes on in our minds is attributed to the relationship.
-So, there’s a solid chance that what you’re feeling has little do with your partner or something they’re doing.
+The word we’re looking for is projection.
+There’s a solid chance that what you’re feeling has little do with your partner or something they’re doing.
 Dr. Bhonsle explains, “Many a time, people feel inadequate for someone when they are actually struggling with low self-esteem from within.
 They don’t feel good enough by themselves because of how their life has turned out in one regard or another.

 2. “Why am I not good enough for my boyfriend?”
 No place like home

 Dr. Bhonsle says, “A wise man once said, “What’s past is prologue.”
 Your upbringing, your childhood, and the relationship you share with your parents are decisive influences that shape your equations as an adult.
 Think about the institutions in your life – home, school, college, etc. How did they impact your self-image?
 Bullying, fat-shaming, name-calling, and abuse can cause lasting damage.
 Ditto with toxic parents or siblings.”

 A strained or tumultuous history with either parent can spell trouble in your present relationship.
 A reader from Omaha wrote, “I was a victim of child abuse perpetrated by my father.
 For the longest time, I convinced myself that it was in the past.
 But each relationship that ended badly, had me wondering, “Why am I not good enough for my boyfriend?”
 An ex pointed out that I was carrying a lot of emotional baggage and it struck a chord with me.
 I decided it was time to address my past relationships, recalibrate and work certain things out in therapy.”